|Performance art is overrated.

 - getting named chair of my department at work, because I guess I looked bored (all the responsibility and none of the power)

 - Pondering my friend Rob Kroese's brilliant statement: "If Pi Day, the Ides of March and St. Patrick's Day could get their act together, they could combine into one awesome celebration of beer, pie, snakes and stabbing."
-We so missed an opportunity here when discussing how the sin of masturbation may cause hair loss for men.
+We so missed an opportunity here when discussing how the sin of masturbation may be ok, but will not be accepted in the Church

 (Everyone who has started a small business, we are feeling each other's joys and pains right now!)